-Halsema Highway is considered one of the most dangerous highways in the world.
+Halsema Highway was considered one of the most dangerous highways in the world.
 Everyday, commuters, transporters, tourists, and residents coming from Baguio or Mt.
-Province ply this route, braving steep crags, narrow, unpaved roads and sheer drop offs, some more than 1000 feet.
+Province drove this route, braving steep crags, narrow and sheer drop offs, some more than 1000 feet.
 But the road has now improved, and it’s a lovely trip by an asphalted road tracing a circuitous path, that crosses the massive Cordillera Central mountain range on the Island of Luzon.

 Known as the “main artery” of the Cordillera’s road system, the 150-mile Halsema Highway links Baguio and Benguet province to the rest of Northern Luzon.
-The road Was opened in 1930 as led by Engineer Euseibus Julius Halsema of whom this highway was named after.
-He was also Baguio city's mayor during that time.
+The road also leads to Sagada, which is 29 km farther from the junction.

-Halsema highway is also considered as the highest highway in the country with its highest point somewhere in Atok.
+It is the highest altitude highway in the Philippines. with its highest point somewhere in Atok.
 The highest point is about 2,255meters above see level.
 That makes it higher than Mount Banahaw's peak.